jasonculbertson/opendesigndocs/job-descriptions-migration-plan.md

 3. Check that navigation menus correctly link to the new job descriptions pages.

-### 4. Content Gate Verification
+### 4. Authentication Verification

-1. Verify that the ContentGate configuration in `pageUtils.ts` has been updated to include the new job descriptions paths.
+1. Verify that the authentication system works correctly with the migrated content.

 ### 5. Final Checks